 })

 Each Exec writes the request files to a fresh /tmp/agents-sandbox-* directory on the remote host via SFTP, runs the command in a new SSH session (cd … && exec …, every argument shell-quoted), and removes the directory afterwards.
-Stdin is supported; timeouts close the session, which terminates the remote process (TimedOut=true, exit -1).
+Stdin is supported; timeouts close the SSH session and return TimedOut=true with exit -1 — whether the remote process actually dies is best-effort (it depends on the sshd implementation and configuration; the command may keep running on the remote host after a timeout).

 Authentication methods are tried in order — SSH agent (UseAgent), private key (KeyFile/KeyBytes, optionally Passphrase), then Password.
 Host keys are verified against ~/.ssh/known_hosts by default; HostKey.InsecureIgnoreHostKey disables this (dev/test only), and HostKey.Callback/KnownHostsFile customize it.